msveshnikov/style-scanner/server/index.md

 - **Description:**
   Generates an XML sitemap for SEO.
-It includes a URL for the landing page and one URL for each presentation (if the presentation has a slug).
+It includes a URL for the landing page and one URL for each insight (if the insight has a slug).
 - **Response:**
   Returns an XML document with Content-Type set to application/xml.

 ---

-### GET / and /presentation/:slug
+### GET / and /insight/:slug

 - **GET /**
   Serves the landing page (landing.html) from the dist directory.
-- **GET /presentation/:slug**
+- **GET /insight/:slug**
-  Serves a presentation page:
+  Serves a insight page:
     - Reads the default index.html.
-    - Attempts to load a presentation by ObjectId or slug.
+    - Attempts to load a insight by ObjectId or slug.
-    - If a public presentation is found, dynamically injects presentation metadata (title, description, slide list) into a full HTML response.
+    - If a public insight is found, dynamically injects insight metadata (title, description, slide list) into a full HTML response.
-    - If not found or if the presentation is private, the unmodified index.html is served.
+    - If not found or if the insight is private, the unmodified index.html is served.
 - **Response:**
   Returns HTML content appropriate to the route.